 An extra-lean turkey burger from Joe Wicks, spiced with a sprinkling of paprika and served with vibrant greens and sweet potato wedges.

 These bio yogurt pots brimming with berries, seeds and nuts make a quick, filling and healthy afternoon snack.

-This nutritious recipe combines oily fish with almonds for a super filling supper.
+This nutritious recipe combines oily fish with green veggies for a super filling supper.

 Go back to the week-long gluten-free marathon meal plan.

 Don't need to eat a gluten-free diet?
 Try our basic, vegetarian and vegan marathon meal plans.